cshanes/cshanes.github.io/_posts/2015-01-06-book-reviews.md

 ## Slaughterhouse Five by Kurt Vonnegut

 I watched the movie Adaptation earlier this year and absolutely loved it.
 After watching it I started reading discussions about it.
 There was a thread about other examples where an author writes themselves into a book.
-Slaughterhouse Five came up, and I decided to re-read it because I love Vonnegut and when I read the book in highschool it didn't have much of an impact on me.
+Slaughterhouse Five came up, and I decided to re-read it because I love Vonnegut and when I read the book in highschool it didn't grab me.

 > A moment went by, and then every cell in Billy’s body shook him with ravenous gratitude and applause.